kevin-grylls/MSA-Backend-with-GraphQL-and-Mongoose/README.md

-# Simple MSA Backend Example with GraphQL and Mongoose
+# Simple Backend Example with GraphQL and Mongoose

 ## Service Description